electron/electronjs.org-old/_docs/api/chrome-command-line-switches.md

 Disable HTTP/2 and SPDY/3.1 protocols.

+## --debug=`port` and --debug-brk=`port`

+Debug-related flags, see the [Debugging the Main Process][debugging-main-process] guide for details.

 ## --remote-debugging-port=`port`

 Enables remote debugging over HTTP on the specified `port`.

 ## --js-flags=`flags`

-Specifies the flags passed to JS engine.
+Specifies the flags passed to the Node JS engine.
 It has to be passed when starting Electron if you want to enable the `flags` in the main process.

 ```bash
 $ electron --js-flags="--harmony_proxies --harmony_collections" your-app
 ```

+See the [Node documentation][node-cli] or run `node --help` in your terminal for a list of available flags.
+Additionally, run `node --v8-options` to see a list of flags that specifically refer to Node's V8 JavaScript engine.

 ## --proxy-server=`address:port`